Colloquium: Quantum anomalous Hall effect: QAH Effect Research Challenges

-As discussed in Sec.\ref{Sec:II}, the QAH effect requires band inversion and TR symmetry breaking.
+As discussed in Sec.\ref{Sec:II}, the QAH effect requires both band inversion and spontaneous TR symmetry breaking.
 A natural design strategy for the QAH effect is therefore to catalyze magnetism in materials that are already topological.
-The two approaches to promote magnetism in topological materials that are considered most often are (\textit{i}) magnetic doping and (\textit{ii}) the fabrication of ferromagnetic (or antiferromagnetic) insulator/topological material heterostructures.
-A typical example of the magnetic doping approach is to design the AH effect in magnetically doped II-VI or III-V semiconductor compound heterostructures.
-In these compounds, the host semiconductor may already have a topologically non-trivial band structure, as in the case of HgTe quantum wells \cite{liu2008quantum,budewitz2017quantum}), but this advantage rarely applies.
+The \am{magnetism promotion strategies} that are considered most often are (\textit{i}) magnetic doping and (\textit{ii}) the fabrication of ferromagnetic (or antiferromagnetic) insulator/topological material heterostructures.
+A typical example of the magnetic doping approach is to design the AH effect in magnetically doped II-VI or III-V semiconductor compound heterostructures. \am{Ideally} the host semiconductor should already have a topologically non-trivial band structure, as in the case of HgTe quantum wells \cite{liu2008quantum,budewitz2017quantum}).
 More flexibility can be achieved by integrating two different material compounds to form type-II quantum wells in which the conduction band bottom in one material has lower energy than the valence band top in the other material.
-The 2D bands of the heterojunction are then inverted and topologically nontrivial \cite{liu2008quantumSpin}.
-Following this approach, a QAH state has been predicted to occur in magnetically doped InAs/GaSb quantum wells \cite{wang2014quantum}, or in other similar \textit{p}-\textit{n} heterojunctions between II-VI, III-V, and group IV semiconductors \cite{zhang2014quantumSpin}.
-This idea has been generalized to other 2D material systems \cite{pan2020quantum,zhu2019gate}.
-When the hybridization between layers in \textit{p}-\textit{n} heterojunctions is weak compared to interaction strengths, rich phase diagrams \cite{budich2014time,pikulin2014interplay,xue2018time,zeng2021plane} in which TR symmetry breaking and QAH states appear spontaneously without the complication of magnetic doping are predicted theoretically.
+Following this approach, a QAH state has been predicted to occur in magnetically doped InAs/GaSb quantum wells \cite{wang2014quantum,liu2008quantumSpin}, and in other similar \textit{p}-\textit{n} heterojunctions between II-VI, III-V, and group IV semiconductors \cite{zhang2014quantumSpin}. \am{Unfortunately, magnetic doping does not always lead to magnetic order and this approach has not yet been successful.}

+\addCXL{One possibility to overcome this obstacle is to combine two 2D ferromagnetic materials to form a type-II junction \cite{garrity2014chern,pan2020quantum}.} An alternative theoretical possibility follows from the observation that when the hybridization between layers in \textit{p}-\textit{n} heterojunctions is weak compared to interaction strengths, rich phase diagrams can emerge \cite{budich2014time,pikulin2014interplay,xue2018time,zeng2022plane,zhu2019gate} in which TR symmetry breaking and QAH states appear spontaneously without the complication of magnetic doping.